Kearny Mom, Paramus PBA Member Elizabet Rodrigues Dies, 42

-Every day that Elizabet Rodrigues spent fighting cancer was done fearlessly with grace and equanimity, those who knew her say.
+Those who knew Elizabet Rodrigues say every day she spent fighting cancer was done fearlessly with grace and equanimity.

-She did so right up until Jan.
-21, when the 42-year-old Kearny resident lost her valiant battle.
+Rodrigues fought valiantly for six years right up until Jan.
+21, when the 42-year-old Kearny resident lost her battle.

 Rodrigues -- affectionately known as simply, Liz -- is being remembered for her for her bravery, unbounded love and kindness.